Sitecore/developer-portal/.github/pull_request_template.md

 - [ ] My change is a code change.
 - [ ] My change is a documentation change and there are NO other updates required.
 - [ ] My change is a documentation change and it requires an update to the navigation.
+- [ ] My change has new or updated images which are stored in the `/public/images` folder that need to be migrated to Sitecore DAM